 Historic Bethabara Park

 Bethabara Park is a Moravian settlement that started in 1753 before the community ultimately moved over to Old Salem.
 It’s 183 acres and is a modern-day wildlife preserve.

-Restored buildings live up to their former glory and charm, such as the Bethabara Moravian Church.
-It also happens to be a hotspot for bird watching, so keep your eyes peeled for beautiful native species.
+Restored buildings, such as the Bethabara Moravian Church, live up to their former glory and charm.
+It is also a hotspot for bird watching, so keep your eyes peeled for beautiful native species.
 The trails that traverse the grounds make for a lovely day of wandering.

 step into the past at Mast General Store